Broadband social tariffs

 • Income Support

-What happens to the broadband if I stop receiving benefits?
+What if I stop receiving benefits?

-I don’t have broadband at home, can I get internet access for free?
+I don’t have broadband at home.
+Can I get internet access for free?

 Free mobile SIM cards

-Who is eligible for a free SIM card?
+Who can get a free SIM card?

-• AND/OR cannot afford an existing monthly contract or top up
+• AND/OR cannot afford a monthly phone contract or top-up

-How to get a free SIM card?
+How to get a free SIM card